 It might make you talk differently.

 Some people speak differently with Invisalign in.
 Once you get used to wearing the aligners your voice will be totally normal.
-The plastic trays surround your teeth, and when you speak your tongue is on plastic instead of your teeth.
-It just takes some adjusting.
+The plastic trays surround your teeth, and when you speak your tongue is touching plastic instead of your teeth.
+It just takes a little adjusting.

 You Know the Invisalign Pros and Cons – So Should You Get It?